omidraha/score/README.md

 TODO
 ====

-    Cache external service API response for some short period of time for example for 1 hour in the Redis, And maybe provide a new cache option for example `Cache-Control: no-cache` header to the `score` API
+* Cache external `GitHub` service API response for some short period of the time for example for 1 hour in the Redis, And maybe provide a new cache option for example `Cache-Control: no-cache` header to the `score` API

+* Use async library for communicate with `Github` service API

 Extra useful links